Reggie McClain, the Mariners’ newest pitcher, spent his offseason driving for Uber Eats in Phoenix

 “Yeah, I was disappointed I didn’t get drafted after putting up the year I did in the SEC,” he said.
 “But I can’t complain now.
 Everything happens for a reason.”

 McClain’s path to being drafted was well-traveled.
-He initially committed to the University of Georgia as a junior at Northview High School in Johns Creek, Georgia.
-He injured his shoulder during the summer before his senior of high school and essentially spent his senior year rehabbing the injury.
+He initially committed to the University of Georgia as a junior at Northview High School in Johns Creek, Ga.
+He injured his shoulder during the summer before his senior year of high school and essentially spent his senior year rehabbing the injury.
 After being redshirted in his first year at Georgia, he transferred to State College of Florida, Manatee-Sarasota, where he rebuilt his arm strength and resume in two seasons and signed with Missouri.

 “I had scouts coming to me in high school until I blew my arm out,” he said.
 “I knew I wanted to play professional baseball.
 I was hurt the whole time at Georgia.
 I decided not to get surgery and rehab it back.
 It took some time.
 It’s been up and down all throughout, through those trials and tribulations, it was just staying strong and having a family support system that believed in me.
 It kept propelling me forward.”